 In many cases, local lawmakers are working with property managers in a bid to avoid banning vacation rentals altogether.
 This aims to bring more structure to the table with clear rules for each property owner to adhere to.

-The best thing to do is frequently check your location’s laws and requirements to stay up-to-date with the latest news and regulations.
+The best thing to do is to frequently check your location’s laws and requirements to stay up-to-date with the latest news and regulations.